reacherhq/check-if-email-exists/README.md

 The main feature this tool checks is:

-✅ **Deliverability:** Is mailbox for the email address deliverable?
+✅ **Email deliverability:** Is an email for this address deliverable?

 However, it goes more into details, and checks all the following properties of an email address: